linan7788626/bending_light_cython/README.md

 1. Better caustic drawer.

 ###Time delay
-1. Implement in twinkles branch.
+1. Implementing in twinkles branch.

-###Competition Models.
+###Competition Model.
 1. Input lensed images by one person.
 2. Reconstruct it by another one.
 3. Score the matching.